 Eventually, transmitting games through computers became so popular that radio shows popped up all around the world.
 A Yugoslovik station called "Ventilator 202" broadcasted 150 programs between 1983 and 1986.
 As the practice evolved, it became less of a novelty and rather a practical way for people to share calculation programs, educational tools, encyclopedias, and even flight simulators.

-Radio West's first broadcast in the UK was a 40 pixel by 80 pixel black and white image of Charlie's Angels star Cheryl Ladd.
+In the UK, Radio West's first broadcast was a 40x80 pixel image of Charlie's Angels star Cheryl Ladd.
 Joe Tozer, the host of the broadcast, had this to say about that moment.